-The Glacial Deposits of New Jersey course is approved for 0.5 Rutgers CEUs, as well as the following credits from professional organizations.
+The most recent offering of Glacial Deposits of New Jersey was approved for 0.5 Rutgers CEUs as well as the following credits from professional organizations.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 NJ Drinking Water Operators ONLY: 5 TCHs (Approval #01-122001-01)

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete this education program will be awarded 5.0 NJ Public Health Continuing Education Contact Hours (CEs).
+Participants who complete this education program will be awarded 5.0 NJ Public Health Continuing Education Contact Hours (CEs) (Course No. 20757).